ObelusFamily/Anythink-Market-io070/backend/README.md

 ## Connect to DB

 1. Create a new DB in mongodb atlas
-1. Add an env variable called `MONGODB_URI` with the value of the connection URI you can find on the site.
+1. Add an env variable called `MONGODB_URI` with the value of the connection URI you can find on the site, which you can find when clicking on the `connect` button on the site.

 ## Error Handling